Skip to main content

 Chronology

-On August 27, 2020, NOAA Fisheries issued Permit No. 22629 to Mystic Aquarium (Responsible Party: Stephen M. Coan, Ph.D.) to import five captive-born beluga whales (Delphinapterus leucas) for scientific research.
-The whales may be imported from Marineland of Canada (Niagara Falls, Ontario) to Mystic Aquarium in Connecticut.
+On August 27, 2020, NOAA Fisheries issued Permit No. 22629 to Mystic Aquarium to import five captive-born beluga whales (Delphinapterus leucas) for scientific research.
+The whales were imported from Marineland of Canada (Niagara Falls, Ontario) to Mystic Aquarium in Connecticut on May 14 and 15, 2021.
+Amendments to the permit authorized the substitution of three beluga whales, approval of a breeding prevention plan, approval of the use of oral contraceptives for “Kharabali (NOA0010671), “Sahara” (NOA0010683) and “Jetta” (NOA0010684), and a new Responsible Party and Attending Veterinarian.

 Permitted Research